 U.S. Attorney John W. Huber

-After graduating with honors from the University of Utah, Mr. Huber went on to complete his juris doctor degree at the University of Utah’s S.J.
+Mr. Huber graduated with honors from the University of Utah, and went on to complete his juris doctor degree at the University of Utah’s S.J.
 Quinney College of Law.
 He began his prosecution career in the Weber County Attorney’s Office, and later served as the Chief Prosecutor for West Valley City before joining the ranks of federal prosecutors in the United States Attorney’s Office in 2002.
-Mr. Huber is a veteran public servant who has served as a prosecutor at every trial court level in the State of Utah, where he is a life-long resident.
+Mr. Huber is a veteran public servant who has devoted his career to the communities of Utah, where he is a life-long resident.

-Prior to confirmation as the United States Attorney, Mr. Huber prosecuted a number of high profile federal cases and coordinated task forces that focused on violent crime and counter-terrorism, where he earned recognition from the highest levels of the United States Department of Justice.
-In 2004, Attorney General John Ashcroft recognized Mr. Huber for his ability to form and maintain community partnerships in fighting violent crime, and in 2010 Attorney General Eric Holder honored Mr. Huber for his superior performance as a federal prosecutor.
-He served as chief of the National Security Section in the U.S. Attorney’s Office before being asked to serve as the Executive Assistant U.S. Attorney, a member of the office’s executive leadership team.
+Prior to confirmation as the United States Attorney, Mr. Huber prosecuted a number of high profile federal cases and coordinated task forces that focused on violent crime and counter-terrorism.
+As a line prosecutor, he earned recognition from the highest levels of the United States Department of Justice over the course of two Presidential administrations.
+In 2004, Attorney General John Ashcroft recognized Mr. Huber for his work in fighting violent crime, and in 2010 Attorney General Eric Holder honored Mr. Huber for his superior performance as a federal prosecutor.
+In Utah, he helped create and then lead the National Security Section in the U.S. Attorney’s Office before being tasked to serve as the Executive Assistant U.S. Attorney, a member of the office’s executive leadership team.